 Department of English Literature

-My PhD thesis, ‘The Early Modern Dream Vision: 1540-1625’ is fully funded by the Arts and Humanities Research Council and investigates the influence of the ‘medieval’ dream vision in poetry of the sixteenth and early-seventeenth centuries.
-It is my contention that the dream vision is one of the great forgotten genres of the early modern period.
-Utilized by a new set of writers (the 'middle sort') interested in its cultural and commercial capital, the dream vision provided an authoritative and imaginatively flexible vehicle for delivering of a range of socio-political and personal ideas to a variety of readers.
-By demonstrating the role played by this genre in the poetry of the post-reformation period, my thesis hopes to engage with current debates on the politics of print, literary reception, historical periodization and the concept of a literary tradition.
-By focusing on the bedchamber as an important site of literary practice, my thesis will also consider the material and social conditions for textual production in this period, together with the impact of contemporary theories around the nature of reading, sleep and dreams.
+My PhD thesis, ‘The Early Modern Dream Vision: c.
+1558-1625’ is funded by the Arts and Humanities Research Council and offers the first full-length investigation into the influence and reception of the ‘medieval’ dream vision poem in the Elizabethan and Jacobean periods.
+It is my contention that the dream vision is one of the forgotten genres of the early modern period.
+The dream vision provided an authoritative and highly flexible vehicle for articulating a range of social, political and personal ideas.
+By demonstrating the role played by this genre in the poetry of the period post-reform, my thesis engages current debates on the politics of print, literary production, historical periodization, reception and genre.

 Back to top